DiniFarb/surepetcare/README.md

  - [ ] Check the reset feeder functions (they are still a bit bugy... )
  - [ ] Finish docu and exampels

+I use this module in this [project](#https://github.com/Shokodev/mauzis) to send/command the surepetcare data over a telegram chat.

 ## Install

  ```bash